td-org-uit-no/UiTHack20/Web/1. The friendly ghost/README.md

 > Web - 100pts

 Not all ghosts are scary!
 We have a friendly ghost here, and he's the most famous one as well!
-If you know his name, write it in the input and see his website!
+If you know his name, try to find his website!
+And remember, he is a ghost, so maybe you have to look extra close for something *more*...

 Files:
 [source code](./scr/)